Plagiarism is the use or close imitation of another designer’s work while deliberately misrepresenting it as one's own original work.

-What happens when you contact MyFonts about a possible plagiarism
+What happens when you contact us about a possible plagiarism?

-What does MyFonts do to prevent plagiarized fonts from being added to the site in the first place?
+What does Monotype do to prevent plagiarized fonts from being added to the site in the first place?

-All fonts submitted to MyFonts are reviewed by a member of the MyFonts Foundry team.
-If a font design origin is questionable, a team member will investigate further using font identification tools and collective knowledge and reach out to the foundry for more information before accepting or rejecting.
+Additionally, all fonts submitted to Monotype are reviewed by a member of the foundry team.
+If a font design origin is questionable, a team member will investigate further using font identification tools and collective knowledge and possibly reach out to the foundry for more information before accepting or rejecting.

-We do our best to avoid releasing plagiarized fonts but this is a very subjective and manual process; it’s not black and white and there are many sides to each story.
-MyFonts expects and trusts foundry partners to behave ethically and release only fonts that they have the right to sell.
-MyFonts reserves the right to not sell any fonts, for any reason.
+We do our best to avoid releasing plagiarized fonts but often this is a very subjective and manual process; it’s not black and white and there are many sides to each story.
+We expect and trust foundry partners to behave ethically and release only fonts that they have the right to sell.
+We reserve the right to not sell any fonts, for any reason.